EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 #### Indexes for queries: Bucket (n:1)
 The term **bucket** let suppose that there will be **collisions**.
 We want to have different values mapped on the same encryption.
-This tecnhique could be **partition-based** or **hash-based** and it stills supports for equality queries while collisions remove plaintext distinguishability.
+This tecnhique could be **partition-based** or **hash-based** and it still supports for equality queries while collisions remove plaintext distinguishability.
 Nevertheless, result may contain spurious tuples (**postprocessing query**, e.g., we wanna return all the tuples about doctor Angel but he is mapped on the same values of doctor Bell.
 Therefore, we return all the tuple with this value and then we do a postprocessing step, removing the tuples we don't need) and this approach is still vulnerable to inference attacks (based on frequence of the tuples).

 ![[IndexesForQueriesBucket.png]]